 Product recommendations are also poised to become even more accurate and helpful thanks to machine learning technologies.
 We’ll see a move away from keyword-based recommendations to systems that factor in a wider range of signals, from product purchase histories to thematically and semantically related products and greater personalization of results based on consumers’ shopping preferences.

 Image via Vibetrace

-Advertisers can also expect to see greater adoption of machine learning within AdWords and other online advertising platforms.
+Advertisers can also expect to see greater adoption of machine learning within Google Ads (formerly known as Google AdWords) and other online advertising platforms.
 Systems such as Smart Goals and Smart Bidding will become, well, smarter and more accurate, and it’s likely that more advertisers will turn to these tools as a way to maximize the impact of their campaigns – albeit in an opaque way.

 3. Augmented Reality Inches Closer to the Mainstream

 Until very recently, nascent augmented reality technologies have been largely novelties – think Snapchat filters rather than the glittering future once promised by Google Glass and the like.
 However, this year will see AR tech take a giant stride forward toward true mainstream adoption, with ecommerce businesses leading the way.